A majestic journey through the ages

 Description:

-Since 1180, the noble Wittelsbach dynasty has dominated Bavaria's history, and with its decision to choose Munich as its royal seat, it has shaped its appearance throughout the centuries.
-Whether medieval dukes, baroque electors, or enlightened kings, they all left their architectural mark on their city—always in tune with the pulse of their times, of course!
-On this tour, we'll not only marvel at fantastic Gothic, Renaissance, Baroque, and Neoclassical buildings, but we'll also get to know the most important rulers and their families (almost) personally.
-Of course, the odd scandal is inevitable!
-Read more
+Whether medieval dukes, baroque electors, or enlightened kings, they all left their architectural mark on their cities – always very much in tune with the times!
+On this tour, we'll not only admire fantastic buildings from the Gothic, Renaissance, Baroque, and Classical periods, but we'll also get to know the most important rulers and their families (almost) personally.
+And of course, a scandal or two is bound to come up!

 The first Wittelsbach duke to the throne in Bavaria was named Otto, but the hit rate is still quite high if you answer the question "What was the name of the Bavarian ruler?" in Munich with Max or Ludwig!
 In fact, over 700 years ago, a Ludwig with the dubious nickname "the Strict" laid the foundation for what would later become the royal seat of Munich when he had a medieval fortress built here.
 Today, this fortress is known as the "Alter Hof" (Old Court) and as the annual backdrop for the Franconian Wine Festival—or as the Imperial Castle, because it was here that Ludwig "the Bavarian" ruled in the first half of the 14th century.
 As emperor, he placed our city at the center of the Holy Roman Empire of the German Nation.